 5. Create a creepy (but cozy) atmosphere with candles

 While you may find yourself getting caught up in choosing a pattern for your pumpkin carving ideas, remember that it’s the ominous glow of candlelight that really make a Jack O’Lantern so atmospheric.
 Be sure to get out your best candles for your Halloween-themed tables to create a creepy but mainly cozy atmosphere around the home.
 In this tablescape put together by Piglet In Bed and Olive & Co, candles of varying heights and in autumnal colors are at the heart of the dinner table.

 ‘Set the mood with some low-level, warm lighting to give your tablescape the atmosphere it deserves,’ says Jessica Hanley, Founder of Piglet In Bed.
 ‘For hosting guests, it's a great idea to fit the lights in your dining area with dimmer switches, turning it down after guests have eaten for some atmospheric, moody after-dinner drinks.
 You can also take control of your atmosphere with some fun additions like candles and fairy lights across the table.’

-While pumpkins are a favorite among wider fall decor ideas too, they still top the list of unmissable elements of Halloween decor.
+While no-carve pumpkin ideas are a favorite among wider fall decor ideas, they still top the list of unmissable elements of Halloween decor.
 While a large carved Jack O’Lantern might be a little unwieldy for your dining or coffee tables, miniature pumpkins are a perfect match for low level decor.
 Nestle them among displays of more organic autumnal items for a natural look, or dot them down the length of the dining table to create an informal runner.